graphtastic/subgraph-dgraph-software-supply-chain/README.md

 ### 2.4.
 The Makefile Control Plane

-All operational tasks are orchestrated via the Makefile. **Never run `docker` or `docker compose` directly—always use these targets.** Run `make help` for a full list of available commands.
+All operational tasks are orchestrated via the Makefile.

+**Never run `docker` or `docker compose` directly—always use these targets defined in the Makefile..**
+* `make help` for a full list of available commands.
+* If you find yourself wanting or needing to use `docker` or `docker compose`, please create an Issue. **PR's are warmly welcomed**!

 ## 3. Architecture